Danny Wylde: Music

 Wylde previously played in tech-metal bands Heuristic and Datura before becoming one half of the synthetic metal band Chiildren, his current project, alongside fellow porn star Chad Fjerstad (also known as Vin Vericose in the adult industry).
 The band is signed with Bit Riot Records, and has released one EP entitled The Other People.
 On the influence of pornography on their music, Fjerstad stated:

 Sex and our lifestyle play a huge role in the lyrics, and I’m sure subconsciously in the mood of the music as well.
 The whole concept of [our debut album] ‘The Other People’ is about the separation we feel from everyone who is a non-sex-industry worker.
 When we go out, we observe the actions and behaviors of the majority of people, and it makes us feel very alien.
 ‘Milos’ is inspired by the extremely controversial ‘A Serbian Film,’ which is about an ex-pornstar thrown into a nightmarish snuff-world.
 We both found quite a bit of influence in that film.
 All of our stuff is littered with sex and violence — we can’t really escape it.
 At least not at this point in our lives.

 Chiildren has released two music videos to date, for their tracks "My Gods" and "Girl in the Dirt".

 Writing

 Wylde has published three full-length novels, Come to My Brother (2013), The Wolves That Live in Skin and Space (2015), and The Magician (2020).
 He also released a collection of writings, Body to Job, in 2018.

-He maintains a regular blog, Trve West Coast Fiction, where he chronicles his life largely outside of his career in pornography.
-Additionally, his written works have been featured on Smitten Kitten Online and the Bibliophile Érotique by Darling House blog, among other platforms.